leonardoalt/cav_2022_artifact/README.md

 only with the C++ library, as presented in `Installation and Usage Outside the Docker Image`.
 That section shows counterexamples and invariants also from z3/Spacer.

+# Available Commands

+There are three available scripts to run the smart contract analysis with different
+solvers:

+- `./docker_solcmc <contract_dir> <contract_file.sol> <ContractName> <timeout
+  in seconds> <solver command> <solver arguments>` can be used to run one solver on one benchmark, and is the easiest way to test the tool against any smart contract.
+Please see section `Smoke Test` below for an example.
+- `./docker_solcmc_all_solvers <contract_dir> <contract_file.sol>
+  <ContractName> <timeout in seconds>` runs every solver and different
+  configuration on the selected benchmark.
+Please see section `Bigger Smoke Test` below for an example.
+- `./docker_solcmc_regression <regression_dir> <timeout>` runs all regression
+  tests from a certain directory with all solvers and their configurations with the given timeout.
+- `./docker_solcmc_regression_all` uses the script above to run all regression tests from all categories.

+All scripts above are used while reproducing the experiments from the paper, as shown in the following sections.

 # Smoke Test